Blog

 Pods, powders, sheets, liquids, and concentrates each have tradeoffs.
 Format alone does not make a laundry product the better fit.

-The stronger comparison is source evidence plus ingredient flags plus current Amazon details once official product data is connected.
+The stronger comparison is sources plus ingredient flags plus current Amazon details once approved product data is connected.

 EPA Safer ChoiceEWG Guide to Healthy CleaningMADE SAFE